-Go from one-off chats to strategically using AI by creating a dedicated workspace that picks up files, past work, and knows how you want it to respond automatically.
+Go from one-off chats to using AI strategically by creating a dedicated space that holds your files, your past work, and how you want Claude to respond.

 A Project holds three things:

 Instructions that tell Claude how to respond every time you use the Project.
-(Think of this like a prompt automatically read at the start of each chat.)
+(Think of this like a prompt automatically read at the start of each conversation.)

-Sources you attach: files, Drive documents, Slack details, and text you paste in.
+Sources you attach for AI to reference: files, Drive docs, Slack details, and text you paste in.

-Chats that pull in your instructions and sources automatically, and build up project memories across conversations as you go.
+Chats that pull in your instructions and sources automatically, and add to project memories across conversations as you go.

 Without a Project: you rebuild what Claude knows and how Claude acts every chat.

 With a Project: the files and the standing instructions live with the project.
-Every new chat inside it starts with all of it already loaded (no re-pasting or re-framing).
+Each new chat inside it starts with info already loaded (no re-pasting or re-framing).

 Projects aren't just a way to get organized.
 Instructions make it so you can use them for different types of work:

-Creating Projects for the latter two will get you to think about AI strategically:
+Creating Projects for the latter two will get you to think about AI strategically, helping you:

 If you're a dedicated Claude user, you may be thinking Projects sound like other features you're familiar with.
 Here's how they compare: